Wertzui123/Rewards/README.md

   <br>-Multiple data storage providers

 # Support
+Take a look at <a href="https://github.com/Wertzui123/Rewards/wiki">the Rewards wiki</a>.
 You can contact me in <a href="https://discord.gg/eGhZGtF">my discord server</a> or <a href="https://github.com/Wertzui123/Rewards/issues/new">create an issue</a>.

 # License and Copyright